hipe/tmx/beauty_salon/test/25-crazy-town-magnetics/55-structured-node-via-node/README.md

   - method calls
   - class and module definition

-again it is perhaps arbitrary, but here is the rational:
+again it is perhaps arbitrary, but here is the rationale:

   - we have flip-flopped "assignment" and "access" because (conceptually, at least) you need to be able to assign in order to access (but not the